comptoolsres/comptoolsres.github.io/TLCL_reading_notes_5.md

   x equals 5.
   ```

   Notice that after the first line, the prompt changes to a `>`.
 This is Bash's way of saying it is expecting more information to complete the command--you haven't given it all the information that it needs yet.
-In this case, we have said we want to setup a conditional execution. `if` x is equal to 5...but we haven't told it what to do.
+In this case, we have said we want to setup a conditional execution. `if` x is equal to 5...but we haven't told Bash what to do.
 So Bash gives the `>` prompt to ask for more commands.

-  {% include tip.html content="If you get stuck at the `>` prompt, and can't or don't want to finish the command, the **Control-c** key combination will cancel the command and get you back to the normal prompt." %}
+  {% include tip.html content="If you get stuck at the `>` prompt, and can't or don't want to finish the command, the **Ctrl-c** (control-c) key combination will cancel the command and get you back to the normal prompt." %}

   {% include note.html content="The `;` before the `then` is used in Bash to put multiple commands on the same line.
 You can string multiple commands together, separating each with a `;`.
 Personally, I prefer to put the `then` on the next line, in which case the semi-colon isn't needed and the `then` visually lines up with the `else` and `fi`" %}

-* p.
-394: `if`: In the box on the next page, the text shows the same command typed out on one line using the `;` to separate each part of the command instead of new lines.
-Both work just fine.
-Also, rather than re-type the command, remember about the <i class="fas fa-arrow-up"></i>-arrow to bring back commands from your history.
-Also note that even though we typed the command on multiple lines, when we recall it from the history, it is on a single line.

   {% include important.html content="One last important point here...Bash is extremely picky about spaces.
 We have seen before that something as simple as adding a space in an assignment causes problems: e.g.
   <br>
   <code>